prody/ProDy-website/tutorials/insty_tutorial/signint.rst

    @> Results are saved in clusters_INT_PiCat_.pdb.

-To compute fingerprint of hydrophobic interactions use the prefix ``INT_HPh_``:
+To compute the fingerprint of hydrophobic interactions, use the prefix ``INT_HPh_``:

 .. ipython:: python